FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/UC3_R13_local_ontology_services.md

-# How to deploy a terminology service - EBI Ontology Lookup Service
+# Deploying the EBI OLS

 +++
 <br/>